 - Timothy Iseler, Founder, Iseler Financial:

-“One of the most important practices for a new investor — in 2021 or any year — is to not dive in the deep end right away.
+“One of the most important investment strategies for beginners — in 2021 or any year — is to not dive in the deep end right away.
 Start with something easy to understand, easy to maintain and easy to repeat, like dollar-cost averaging (buying the same dollar amount of the same investment each month) into a broad stock market index fund in a 401(k) or an Individual Retirement Account (IRA).
 A new investor with decades until retirement can take advantage of compounding returns over 20 to 30+ years, and an index fund is an excellent choice for that time horizon.
 Avoid the temptation to immediately buy individual stocks; buy and sell frequently (day trading); and go all in on a handful of investments.
 A novice poker player should not sit down at a table full of sharks, and neither should a new investor start with the most competitive, risky or difficult ways to invest.

 One of the best ways to succeed as an investor is to make saving a large part of each paycheck a habit.
 Investments that are allowed to grow and compound over years and decades can bring life-changing results — but not if that compounding is prematurely interrupted.
 A high savings rate (the amount saved relative to gross pay) may not be as exciting as investing, but it will help navigate the expenses that may otherwise force investments to be sold for some quick cash.
 Unexpected expenses — like a hospital visit, a tax bill or losing a job — may require a lot of cash on short notice, and the stock market is the wrong place to put money that might be needed in the next one to three years.
 Building a habit of saving a portion of each paycheck can help reduce the risk around unexpected expenses or dependence on debt, which will allow investments to grow over years and decades.”